 - 2.1.
 Eligibility The State employee meets the eligibility requirements for assignment of a State vehicle as provided in this Fiscal Rule. - 2.2.
-State Business See Fiscal Rule 5-1 (Travel). - 2.3.
-State Fleet State Fleet Management, in the Division of Central Services, Department of Personnel & Administration. - 2.4.
+State Business See Fiscal Rule 5-1. - 2.3.
+State Fleet State Fleet Management, a Division of Capital Assets in the Department of Personnel & Administration. - 2.4.
 Taxability The use of the State-assigned vehicle may be either taxable or non-taxable, depending on the facts and circumstances. - 2.5.
-Technical Guidance Technical guidance on the Taxability of State-assigned vehicles prepared by the Office of the State Controller and based on the Internal Revenue Code and its implementing regulations. - 2.6.
-Transportation See Fiscal Rule 5-1 (Travel).
+Transportation See Fiscal Rule 5-1.

-State Agencies and Institutions of Higher Education shall comply with Eligibility requirements for assigning State-owned vehicles.
+State Agencies shall comply with Eligibility requirements for assigning State-owned vehicles.
 If a State employee does not meet the Eligibility requirements, the State Agency shall not assign a State-owned vehicle to that employee.

-State Agencies shall comply with the Taxability of assignment of State-owned vehicles included in the Technical Guidance and the Internal Revenue Code and its implementing regulations.
+State Agencies shall comply with the taxability of assignment of State-owned vehicles included in the Office of the State Controller's technical guidance and Internal Revenue Code and regulations.